Developing meta-systematicity in relationship

 Anyway, I was pretty sure that talking about it would just mean unloading my negativity on him, and what good is that.
 But he insisted, so I decided to just give it to him straight.
 I’m tired of pretending.

-“In the bigger picture,” I said, “you can say we all just evolved to maximize our personal advantage, so you can’t really expect people to do anything else.
-You can say those guys behaved ‘unethically,’ but basically that’s just a social convention.
+“In the bigger picture,” I said, “you could say we all just evolved to maximize our personal advantage, so you can’t really expect people to do anything else.
+You could say those guys behaved ‘unethically,’ but basically that’s just a social convention.
 Well, of course they were doing what was best for them!
 We happened to be collateral damage, but that’s just the luck of the draw.

 “They’re in business to make money; we’re in business to make money.
 We’re past the point of money meaning anything; it’s just more of the same.
 We could walk away from the company now and be done.
 Why not?
 What do you have to prove?
 If you want to keep score by counting dollars and deals, that’s fine, but you might as well be playing a video game.
 It’s empty.
 If you run your life by your sales numbers, it’s going to be an endless emotional rollercoaster, and about nothing.”